10+ Sneakers That Make You Taller & How to Style Them

 Technical Guide: Stack Height vs. "The Sink"

-When shopping for height-increasing sneakers, the number on the box (Stack Height) isn't the only thing that matters.
-You must consider Midsole Compression.
+When shopping for height-increasing sneakers, the number on the box (Stack Height) isn’t the only thing that matters.
+You also have to consider Midsole Compression.

-The Concept: A shoe might have a 40mm stack height, but if the foam is super soft (low HA score), you will sink into it as soon as you stand up, losing "effective height".
+The Concept: A shoe might have a 40mm stack height, but if the foam is super soft (low HA score), you’ll sink into it as soon as you stand up and lose "effective height".

 • Soft Foam: The New Balance 9060 has a softness score of roughly 19.4 HA.
-It is incredibly comfortable but compresses under weight.
+It feels super cushy but compresses under weight.

 • Firm Foam: The Nike Air Force 1 has a firmer midsole (approx. 26.5+ HA).
 While the stack is lower (approx. 36.7mm), it maintains its height better than softer shoes.